chencath/FIR/README.md

-# The collection of Jupyter notebook for AccFin5233 Financial Information Retrieval
+# Jupyter notebook forFinancial Information Retrieval
-Lecture 1
+The collection of Lectures made by Jupyter notebook